bih/nexmo-developer/_documentation/stitch/concepts/audio.md

     var ncco = [
     {
       action: "talk",
-      text: "Forwarding you to Tony"
+      text: "Forwarding you to your destination"
     },
     {
       "action": "connect",